Bacon decomposition

 The key matrix of interest is e(summdd):

-mat li e(sumdd)
+mat list e(sumdd)

 which gives us the following: